louis030195/D2Etal_PoD/README.md

 Custom D2Etal bot working on Path of Diablo private server (Javascript)

 Same functionalities as the original D2Etal bot and more, for example :
- - team botting for early ladders with multiple classes, autofollow, swith spells when out of mana ... with NTHelper
+ - team botting for early ladders with multiple classes, autofollow, switch spells when out of mana ... with NTHelper
- - Bot can teleport with necro / druid too
+ - Bot can teleport with necro / druid spells too
- - Map script (not working well)
+ - Map script (not working well, doesn't attack ?)
  - Take custom mod items (OOCs, map keys ...)